hectorfortuno2/iGo/README.md

 5. Install all Python libraries required, specified in the `requirements.txt` text file.
 Pay attention to their version.
 6. Being in your created directory, run the `bot.py` in Python.
 Head to your bot in the Telegram app and... ready to go!

+### Slow Performance Issue

+As you may notice when using the bot, the performance is not as good as one expects.
+Basically, there are two reasons:

+>First one is that, we (the authors) do not have enough knowledge to design a multi-threading code or to implement other type of methods in order to achieve a better performance time.
+At least, not yet... but we will soon!

+>Second one is that the `network` library is quite slow.
+The performance time of their methods are big and, as we have a big graph as the Barcelona driving ways one, time increases a lot.
+In addition, data provided by the Barcelona town hall is not complete and does not have a good format, so managing that data is difficult and time-costing.

 ## Authors

-Héctor Fortuño and Ramon Ventura, freshmen of the Computer Science Degreee in Data Science and Engineering at the Universitat Politècnica de Catalunya (UPC).
+Héctor Fortuño and Ramon Ventura, freshmen of the Computer Science Degree in Data Science and Engineering at the Universitat Politècnica de Catalunya (UPC).